|Understand your MSDS with the MS-Demystifier

 Myalgia due to muscle overuse or injury may be prevented by:

 Fibromyalgia is a little-understood condition involving chronic widespread pain and a heightened and painful response to gentle touch.
 As diagnosis is usually made by ruling out all other causes, and there has been some debate as to whether this is a "real" disorder.
 However, the National Institutes of Health and other medical organizations have classified this as a true medical disorder.
 The specific cause or causes are still unclear, but appear to be a combination of environmental and hereditary factors.
-We have never seen this term used on an MSDS, but see Further Reading below for more information.
+We have never seen this term used on a Safety Data Sheet, but see Further Reading below for more information.

-Always read your MSDS before working with a new chemical so you will be aware of any possible symptoms of exposure.
+Always read your Safety Data Sheet before working with a new chemical so you will be aware of any possible symptoms of exposure.
 You'll find these conveniently listed in Section 11 (toxicological information) and you can find ways to protect yourself in Section 8 (exposure controls/personal protection) of the SDS.

 Disclaimer: The information contained herein is believed to be true and accurate, however ILPI makes no guarantees concerning the veracity of any statement.
 Use of any information on this page is at the reader's own risk.
 ILPI strongly encourages the reader to consult the appropriate local, state and federal agencies concerning the matters discussed herein.